BohlinCywinskiJackson/env_data_sensor/README.md

 This allows everything to be extremely portable and it could isolated onto its own network.

-**Make sure to see the OneNote Notebook posted to the Teams channel for additional information**

 TODO:

-[ ] A much better description of the project is in order
+- [ ] A much better description of the project is in order